 Draw a cross on newsprint, and point out how it can remind us of the two parts of what Jesus called the "greatest commandment," to love God and love neighbor.
 Show how to cross arms at the wrists, with one hand pointing to a neighbor and the other one pointing to God.
 Invite children to hold this posture as you lead them in guided prayer.
 Instruct them to respond, "Hear our prayers," when you prompt with the word, "Lord."

-- Tell God how you can love God with all your heart this week. (pause)

-- ... with all your soul this week. (pause)

-- ... with all your strength this week. (pause)
+- . . . with all your soul this week. (pause) - ... with all your strength this week. (pause)

-- Lord, hear our prayers.
+Lord, hear our prayers.

-- Think about who your neighbor is.
+Think about who your neighbor is.

-- Ask God to help you show love to that person this week.
+Ask God to help you show love to that person this week. (pause)

-- (pause)

-- Lord, hear our prayers.
+Lord, hear our prayers.